Pan-Group-UW-Madison/QTO/paper/paper.md

 # Statement of need

-Though multiple educational [@andreassen2011efficient] or scalable [@aage2015topology] open-source implementations to solve TO problems exist, most of the available implementations heavily rely on the solid interpolation material with penalization (SIMP) method [@bendsoe1999material] and lack a user friendly interface to test with different boundary conditions or multiple candidate materials.
-Most of them lack a frequent maintenance and update of new test cases.
-It makes the benchmark between different methods hard to track.
-Thus, `TopMultiCuts` provides a user-friendly interface which can easily manage the addition of new boundary conditions (BCs) for benchmarking.
-Two types of objectives have been included in the library: the minimum compliance and compliant mechanism problem.
-Four BCs for the minimum compliance and one BC for the compliant mechanism problem has been installed in the library already, included in `BCs.m`.
-By modifying `BCs.m`, new BCs can be quickly installed.
+First, existing open-source TO codes (educational [@andreassen2011efficient] or scalable [@aage2015topology]) typically rely on the Solid Isotropic Material with Penalty (SIMP) method [@bendsoe1999material].
+Next, these existing implementations often lack user-friendly interfaces to accommodate different boundary conditions (BCs) and multi-material designs, as well as regular maintenance and updated test cases, hindering benchmarking between different implementations.
+Unlike existing software, `DVTopMultiCuts` provides a user-friendly interface that simplifies the addition of new BCs for benchmarking purposes.
+In addition, two types of objectives are integrated in the software: minimum compliance and compliant mechanism.
+Four types of BCs for minimum compliance and one for compliant mechanisms are currently defined in BCs.m.
+Users can easily add new BCs by modifying this file.

-The multi-cuts formulation, first introduced to TO problems in truss systems [@munoz2011generalized] long ago, has lacked attention over the past decade.
-To evaluate the objectives in TO, it typically requires a complex and robust finite element analysis (FEA) solver and each evaluation can be very expensive in time and computation resources [@aage2015topology].
-As the multi-cuts formulation generally evolves multiple stages and complex cutting strategies, it is hard to implement the multi-cuts formulation for the objectives like the ones in TO.
-To be best of the authors' knowledge, `TopMultiCuts` is the first open-source implementation of multi-cuts formulation targeting on TO problems, specifically focusing on continuum structures.
-Different from the conventional SIMP method, the multi-cuts formulation can greatly reduce the number of FEA by an order of magnitude [@ye2024discrete], which can greatly save the running time in the real applications.
+Furthermore, the multi-cuts formulation, while first introduced to TO problems in truss systems [@munoz2011generalized], has received limited attention over the past decade, due to its implementation complexity.
+However, as demonstrated in our recent work [@ye2024discrete], the multi-cuts formulation reduces optimization iterations and thereby PDE solver calls (e.g., finite element analysis (FEA)) by approximately an order of magnitude compared to the conventional SIMP method.
+Recognizing the significant computational expense associated with each FEA evaluation [@aage2015topology], the multi-cuts formulation offers a promising avenue for enhancing the computational efficiency of TO designs in practical applications.
+Addressing a gap in existing software, `DVTopMultiCuts` is, to the authors' knowledge, the first open-source implementation of the multi-cuts formulation for solving TO problems, specifically focusing on continuum structure design with high-resolution meshes.

 # Technical details